 - Eat more fish than meat (limit eating lean meats to twice a week).

 To lower cholesterol levels naturally, consider eating the following superfoods:

-In our blog “Globe Artichoke Benefits for Digestion and the Gallbladder”, we have highlighted the numerous benefits of this vegetable for the gut, the liver, and gallbladder.
+In our blog “Globe Artichoke Benefits for Digestion and the Gallbladder,” we have highlighted the numerous benefits of this vegetable for the gut, the liver, and gallbladder.
 It is rich in fiber, protein, and antioxidants.
 It tastes great too!

 Aside from that, there are a lot of studies supporting claims that artichoke leaf extract helps lower cholesterol.
 This is mainly because of the effects of cynarine, a type of compound that increases bile production and boosts bile flow.
 Both mechanisms help increase cholesterol excretion from the body.
-Although not yet fully explained and understood, flavonoids in artichokes are also said to contribute to reducing the risk of heart diseases by lowering overall cholesterol levels.
+Although not yet fully explained and understood, flavonoids in artichokes are also said to reduce the risk of heart diseases by lowering overall cholesterol levels.

 The steroidal saponins found in fenugreek help reduce the body’s production of cholesterol and slow the absorption of cholesterol in the intestines.
 Moreover, fenugreek is also believed to decrease the amount of triglyceride absorption from fatty foods.
-Fenugreek is so effective in reducing cholesterol and triglycerides that it can even be compared (though it is not yet at par) with prescribed statin medications.
+Fenugreek is so effective in reducing cholesterol and triglycerides that it can even be compared (though not yet at par) with prescribed statin medications.